-The Arthur Olsen Student Research Symposium, a gathering that fosters and celebrates student research, will be held on Saturday, April 21, in Kresge Recital Hall and the Humanities Center.
+The Arthur Olsen Student Research Symposium, a gathering that fosters and celebrates student research, will be held on Saturday, April 6, in Hamre Recital Hall and the Humanities Center.
 Presentations will showcase student work from departments across campus.
-View the schedule.

 About the Symposium

 The Arthur Olsen Student Research Symposium is a gathering that fosters and celebrates student research at the university.
 The structure of the Symposium follows that of a traditional academic conference, and Augustana students from all disciplines are invited and encouraged to present their original research in this forum.